josiahjswab/slack-bot/README.md

 $ npm install
 ```

-Add environment variables to `.env`.
+Add environment variables to a new file named `.env`.
 See engineers for credentials.
 The STUDENTS_CHANNEL is where the students make requests from.
 The KEY_CHANNEL is where the staff is alerted if somebody rings the door.
 The ADMIN_REPORTS_CHANNEL is where the staff can view the daily standups that have been submitted.

 ```
 OAUTH_ACCESS_TOKEN=